 – The food.

 – It’s intimate.
-Especially if you choose a weekday to get married over there.
+Especially if you choose a weekday to get married.

 – It’s beautiful.
 The decor, the venue, the palm trees scattered around the beach areas.

 – It’s simple.
 Getting married at a resort will simplify many aspects of your wedding day, but getting married at a venue like Jellyfish will make all those details so-much-better.

 – The officiant.
 Jehison is our top pick in Punta Cana, without hesitation.

 – Did I mention the food?
 It’s great!

 – The access to the venue is really bad (As of January 2019, while the area is still under construction).

 – There is construction in the area that doesn’t affect our photos, but can be seen in person, especially when driving towards the venue.
 This will all be solved in the short future when the construction process finishes.